-While all students must fulfill the graduation requirements, the luxury of a St. Stephen's education is the ability to pursue passions and explore new interest in classes with topics that may be interesting, fun or challenging.
+While all students must fulfill the graduation requirements, the luxury of a St. Stephen's education is the ability to pursue passions and explore new interests in classes with topics that may be interesting, fun or challenging.
 A rotating academic schedule allows motivated students to "double up" if they choose in specific areas of interest.
 It may mean taking Physics and Geology during the same year, or Spanish IV and Chinese I, or Calculus BC and Advanced Statistics.
-Teachers in each discipline have a framework for each course
+Teachers in each discipline have a framework for each course.

 Finding the best college match for each student is a methodical process.
 For some it can be an easy decision, and for others it's an intense search with numerous applications.
 All students are matched with one of the three professional college counselors within weeks of arriving on campus.
 This relationship continues through the college search, application and selection processes.
 The discovery part begins on the St. Stephen's campus with 130 colleges and universities visiting each year.
 These small group meetings are a great introduction into the many different higher education opportunities in the U.S. and around the world.
 Following these meetings, students often make a shorter list of the colleges they will visit and consider for application.
 One hundred percent of the Class of 2019 are college-bound, with 67% attending out-of-state institutions.
 These 110 students matriculated at 62 colleges in 25 states and Canadian provinces.
 Nine of them were recruited to play NCAA college sports in Divisions I, II and III.

 When it comes to the arts, you have many opportunities to choose from.
 Students in musical groups — such as the Madrigal Singers, Orchestra, Thunder Drums and Jazz Band — enjoy many opportunities to perform on campus, in Austin as well as in cities from New Orleans to New York City, from Shanghai to Budapest.